 Music, Drama and Dance

-Singing after dinner is a favorite daily ritual, and singing around the campfire is a special treat.
+Singing after dinner is many campers’ favorite daily ritual, and singing around the campfire is a special treat.
 Preparing and sharing a variety of serious and silly musicals and dramatic performances creates community and nurtures us.
 We have a weekly folk dance and other opportunities to move to music and rhythm.
 Performance classes teach campers to project their voices, embody different characters, and present themselves confidently.

 Games and Sports